jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 ## Report and BI technology stack

 - Tableau
-- Java, Spring-boot, Spring for data service back-end
+- Java, Spring-boot, Spring, REST-API for back-end data service
-- AngularJS for front-end customized reports that cannot be handled by tableau
+- AngularJS for front-end customized web reports that cannot be handled by Tableau

 # Deployment on Google Cloud